zeropoolnetwork/sharded-storage-docs/article/main.md

 ## Economic Model

-All nodes receive the same reward for storing the data or maintaining the empty space, which is the same complexity due to [complexity leveling](#complexity-leveling-and-protection-against-centralized-supernodes).
+All nodes receive the same reward for storing the data or maintaining the free space, which is the same complexity due to [complexity leveling](#complexity-leveling-and-protection-against-centralized-supernodes).

 The first source of rewards is token emission with a Bitcoin-like formula.
 Rewards are distributed to the nodes using [proof of space-time mining](#space-time-tradeoff-and-plotting), like in the Chia Network.